beebObeb/Cute/README.md

 How does it work?
 -----------------

-It works by first reading a command from the command line argument then it parses the command and returns
+Cute works using these simple steps

+  step 1: cute accepts a command line arguemnts, namely filename and speed (in sec)

+         NB: If any error occurs it will give an approperiate message and terminates.

-appropriate error message if any occurs, then reads the file and stores it in a variable if there are no error.
+  step 2: reads the filename and stores it to a variable.

-afterwards, it clears the terminal window and animates the source code character by character.
+  step 3: it clears the terminal window.

+  step 4: it animates the stored source code.

+  step 5: it terminates.

 How to compile?
 ---------------